thomasgazzoni/rxjs-ddp-client/README.md

 }
 ```

- - rxjs-ddp-client comes with cache out of the box.
-To keep things flexible, you can use any cache system by implementing a class that has the methods required by ***DDPCacheEngine***.
+ - rxjs-ddp-client comes with the data cache out of the box.
+To keep things flexible, you can use any cache system by implementing a class that has the methods required by ***DDPCacheEngine*** interface.
- For example if you chose to use LocalStorage you need a class like this:
+ For example if you chose to use LocalStorage as cache engine you need a class like this:

  ```ts
  // my-ddp-cache-engine.ts